 Nanakusa gayu History

-In Japan, since the Nara period, about 1300 years ago, there has been a custom called “Wakana picking”, in which they picked young green shoots that emerge from the snow to receive the vitality of the plant.
-Manyoshu and Hyakunin Isshu also include songs about the seven herbs (picking young herbs).
+In Japan, a custom called “Wakana picking” has existed since the Nara period, about 1300 years ago.
+People picked young green shoots that emerged from the snow to absorb the vitality of the plant.
+The Manyoshu and Hyakunin Isshu include songs about the seven herbs (picking young herbs).

 Nanakusa gayu Recipe